 The residual values of fully depreciated fixed assets are estimated at zero.

-During the last financial year, impairments were recorded on the Bank's works of art following appraisals by an expert.
+During the last financial year, no impairment was recorded on the Bank's works of art (2022: EUR 6,457).

 Land has an indefinite useful life and is therefore not depreciated.